BenjaminGuzman/microstart/README.md

 As you can see, each group has:

 - `name`: **required**.
 Name of the group.
-Can be used to start the service group.
+Can be used to start/stop the service group.
 - `aliases`: Aliases for the name.
-Can be used to start the service group.
+Can be used to start/stop the service group.
 - `services`: **required**.
 List of services that should run with this group. **references services defined in the `services` array** (see below).
 - `dependencies`: List of groups that should be started before this group is started.
-  The group will not start<sup>1</sup> unless its dependencies have been run and successfully notified they have started
+  The group will not start<sup>1</sup> unless its dependencies have successfully notified they have started

 <sup>1</sup> You can modify this behaviour with the `ignoreErrors` key.

-It is allowed to have a group and a service with the same name or aliases, but not 2 groups or 2 services with the same name or aliases
+It is allowed to have a group and a service with the same name or alias, but not 2 groups or 2 services with the same name or alias

 ### Process